Conservation of Quantum Correlations in Multimode Systems with $U(1)$ Symmetry

-so the emitted statistics undergoes a dynamical evolution.
-The additional terms, arising in the derivative from the commutator, express the correlation between the classical field of the CW pump and the field describing the physical system.
-This quantity can be experimentally measured and, as demonstrated by Carmichael et al. \cite{Carmi}, can be directly linked with quantum phenomena like squeezing and antibunching.
-However, it should be noted that in a linear system, the steady state of this equation has $g^{2}(t,t)=1$, corresponding to a coherent state of the mode, so we cannot generate non-classical behaviour by classical pumping a linear oscillator.

-\textit{Two modes quantum field}.
-To underline the link between the global $U(1)$ symmetry of the Hamiltonian and the conservation of the SOC function, we next consider the case of two undriven linear bosonic modes, coherently coupled.
+\textit{Two modes quantum fields}.
+To underline the link between the global $U(1)$ symmetry of the Hamiltonian and the conservation of the SOC function, we first consider the case of two closed, undriven linear bosonic modes, coherently coupled.
 This system can be described by a Hamiltonian of the form

 where $\omega_{i}$ are the energies of each mode and $\tau$ is the coupling strength between modes.
-Again we can add non-linear terms with no effect provided they commute with the number operators for each mode, so this discussion could equally apply to a two-mode Bose-Hubbard model.
+Note that we can add non-linear terms with no effect provided they commute with the number operators for each mode, so this discussion could equally apply to a two-mode Bose-Hubbard model.